Karishim Swim Camp

 • All camp forms are due.

-• July 4: There will be no camp on July 4, in celebration of Independence Day.
+• July 3: There will be no camp on July 3, in observance of Independence Day.

 What Should I Bring To Camp?